 It was common for kids to know how to change a tire in those days, especially out in the country.
 There was no such thing as a cellphone, so if you had a flat and couldn’t change it, you had to walk down the road and knock on someone’s door.

 When I was a bit older and had my kids, I tried to teach them all how to do it.
 But I also quickly learned that the success of this enterprise can depend on the kid.
 My boys are more than 6 feet tall and physically strong.
 I also have a daughter who’s 5-foot-3…and they’e each very handy.
 However, while I’d like for her to know how to change a tire, I’m also very aware of safety issues for a young woman… especially in unfamiliar areas at night.

 So I’ll share with you what I’ve told my own kids.
 For starters, always carry the appropriate safety gear in your vehicle; important items include a flashlight, extra batteries and a jack.
 Make sure to check on your spare tire, as well.
 Too frequently, a driver has a flat tire and heads for the trunk, only to discover that the spare is flat or missing.
 Not good.

-Next, be part of a motor club, whether it’s an independent organization or a program that’s affiliated with your auto insurer, like Allstate Roadside Assistance.
+Next, be part of a motor club, whether it’s an independent organization or a program that’s affiliated with your auto insurer, like Allstate Motor Club.
 That way, if you don’t feel comfortable with your location or with the task at hand, you can simply make a phone call and wait in your car or in a nearby diner or gas station until help arrives.

 Finally: Always have a game plan.
 Think about what steps you’ll take if you have a flat tire, or any sort of car trouble at all.
 Then, when things go pear-shaped, you won’t panic and can simply launch your plan.